 Community interaction including charitable benefits, parade participation, local contests, etc .
 20%

-Includes TV (national, cable and local), radio (commercial or university/college), newspapers (national, local daily, alternative, community), website and flyers.
+Includes both promotional and ‘earned media’ in TV (national, cable and local), radio (commercial or university/college), newspapers (national, local daily, alternative, community), website and flyers.
 Must include verification of positioning and ‘book’ rate of media (total $ value versus prizing and/or $ supplied) .
 10%

 The promotional contests are open to all theatre level personnel including District Supervisors, Managers and Assistant Managers from all circuits and independent theatres across Canada.